Shruchika17/Bike-Rental-Prediction/README.md

 Bike Rental Prediction

-# Step 1: Load the Dataset and Relevant Libraries
+# Step 1: Load the  Relevant Libraries

 First, we'll load the necessary R libraries and the dataset.
 For this analysis, we'll need readxl to read the Excel file, dplyr for data manipulation, ggplot2 for data visualization, and randomForest for building the predictive model.